 This group is for people who like to write, who make a living writing, write just for fun, have published a book or books, want desperately to publish a book, or have published one and need to figure out how to sell it.

 That last one would be me.
-I wrote my memoir in 2011 and it has been languishing at the publishers waiting for people to buy it.
-Unfortunately, I am not the sharpest marketing knife in the drawer so I am starting this group looking for like authors who want to help each other out.
-We will offer each other tips, etc. We will share lists or will post others’ books on their own page or website.
+I wrote my memoir in 2011 and it languished for a bit at the publishers waiting for people to buy it.
+Unfortunately, I am not the sharpest marketing knife in the drawer so I am starting this group looking for authors who want to help each other out.
+We will offer each other tips, etc. We will share lists or will post others’ books on their own pages or websites.
 For instance, I have a website where I would start a column for Budding Authors and list your book and where to buy it.

 If you are interested, please reply.
 As far as group guidelines are concerned, all the normal non-abusive, verbally haranguing, rude comments, etc. etc. are banned and will result in removal from the group.
 We are all responsible adults and we expect everyone to act as such.
 If not, your posts will be removed.

-Hope to hear from all you Budding Authors soon.
+Hope to hear from all of you Budding Authors soon.

 Rev. Susan Bowman